paulkarpenko/us-code-ui/uscode/title-20-education/chapter-025-pay-and-personnel-program-for-overseas-teachers.md

 (2) “teacher” means an individual—

-  (A) who is a citizen of the United States,
+  (A) who is a citizen of the United States or, in the case of a teaching position that involves instruction in the host-nation language, a local national when a citizen of the United States is not reasonably available to provide such instruction,

   (B) who is a civilian, and